-The supply with water is in the right amount and at the best possible time for growth vines an important requirement and at the photosynthesis essential.
-This occurs naturally through the rainfall (Rain), the required amount is (depending on the climate ) usually between 500 and 750 millimeters per year.
-With ideal soil conditions, however, larger amounts of precipitation can be coped with.
-In the Portuguese area Vinho Verde for example, the amount of precipitation is 1,500 millimeters.
-In addition to the quantity, the time also plays out in the course of growth cycle an important role.
+The supply of water in the right quantity and at the best possible time is an important prerequisite for the growth of the vines and indispensable for photosynthesis.
+This is done naturally by precipitation (rain), the required amount is usually between 500 and 750 millimetres per year (depending on the climate).
+With ideal soil conditions, however, larger amounts of precipitation can also be tolerated.
+In the Portuguese Vinho Verde area, for example, the amount of precipitation is 1,500 millimetres.
+In addition to the amount, the time during the vegetation cycle also plays an important role.

-The "right" amount of water is important, too little moisture can water stress (also called drought stress), with excessive rain, too much vegetation (leaf growth) occurs.
-Especially with the vintage rain is undesirable and leads to poor wine quality due to the dilution of grape juice.
-In extreme cases, the so-called wet stress occurs, in which the berries swell or even burst and as a result the grape juice can oxidize or even ferment in extreme cases.
-In addition, the infestation by certain microorganisms such as mushrooms or bacteria promoted.
-The moisture in the soil can be Tensiometer be measured.
+The "right" amount of water is important, too little moisture can lead to water stress (also called drought stress), and excessive rainfall in turn leads to excessive vegetation (foliage growth).
+Especially during the grape harvest rain is undesirable and leads to poor wine quality due to the dilution of grape juice.
+In extreme cases, the so-called wetness stress occurs, in which the berries swell or even burst open and as a result the grape juice can oxidise or, in extreme cases, already ferment.
+In addition, too much moisture promotes infestation by certain microorganisms such as fungi or bacteria.
+In order to take any necessary measures, the soil moisture is measured by the Tensiometer.

-It is crucial for a good water balance ground, which is ideally loose and deep, so that the roots spread out or dig deep into the ground, making them light nutrient and water can be absorbed.
-It is important to have a balanced relationship between Water storage capacity and water discharge, Waterlogging is extremely damaging to the roots, especially after growing in the spring, and results during blossom too bad fruit set and Verrieseln, A good drainage can be done by greening, Covering the floor with mulch or promoted by artificial drainage.
+Decisive for a good water balance is the type of soil, which is ideally loose and deep, so that the roots can spread out far or dig deep into the soil and thus easily absorb nutrients and water.
+It is important to have a good balance between water storage capacity and water withdrawal.
+Waterlogging is extremely harmful to the roots, especially after growth in spring, and leads to poor fruit set and trickling during flowering.
+Good water drainage can be promoted by planting vegetation, covering the soil with mulch or by artificial drainage.
 The second important criterion is the water storage capacity in the subsoil.
-These are the mostly denser and lower layers lying above the sedimentary or mother rock.
+These are the layers above the sediment or bedrock, which are usually denser and deeper.

-Artificial irrigation is mainly used to increase yields and is in the production of table grapes. raisins or mass wine common.
-A common form is the so-called drip irrigation, in which water drops emerge from perforated places from hoses permanently installed in the ground at adjustable intervals.
-With this technique, the so-called fertigation (Irrigation fertilization) application.
-A second form is flooding, in which water is channeled from a channel between the rows of vines and seeps away.
-Special forms of irrigation are available Partial root zone drying (partial root drying) and regulated deficit irrigation (regulated deficit irrigation)
+A common form is drip irrigation, in which water droplets are emitted from tubes permanently installed in the ground at adjustable intervals at perforated points on all vines.
+Fertigation (irrigation fertilization) is also used in this case.
+A second form is flooding, in which water from a channel is led between the rows of vines and seeps away.
+Special forms are Partial rootzone drying (partial root drying) and regulated deficit irrigation.

-All tools, work and measures in the vineyard during the growth cycle can be found at Weingarten Care, Complete lists of the numerous cellar techniques, as well as a list of wine, sparkling wine and distillate types regulated by wine law are under the keyword winemaking contain.
-There is extensive wine law information under the keyword wine law,
+All aids, work and measures in the vineyard during the vegetation cycle can be found under vineyard care.
+Complete lists of the numerous cellar techniques, as well as a list of the types of wine, sparkling wine and distillate regulated by wine law can be found under vinification.
+Comprehensive wine law information can be found under the keyword wine law.